creditstretcher/handbook/working-remotely.md

 Send the message to all the relevant parties.
 Use a Slack Channels as much as possible.
 Think about not excluding

-**We do expect a response time of maximum 24 hours**
+**We do expect a response time of maximum 24 hours** (Note: If you're being contacted in a case of emergency, we expect you to respond immediately)

 **All communication and material must be in English if any party doesn't understand Danish**